 Claire J. Mitchell

-Claire also works with companies on food safety compliance strategies which includes assisting with standard operating procedures, current good manufacturing practices, HACCP compliance, letters of guarantee, protocols for handling a government inspection, responses to Food and Drug Administration (FDA) Warning Letters, product recall strategy, and compliance with the Federal Food, Drug and Cosmetic Act (FDCA) and Food Safety Modernization Act (FSMA).
+In addition to her transactional work, Claire regularly advises companies at all levels of the supply chain, including international, national, and regional producers, processors, and retailers, on a variety of regulatory compliance, risk management, and licensing issues.
+Specifically, she offers guidance to clients on product labeling, marketing, advertising, and packaging to ensure compliance with the Federal Trade Commission (FTC) Act, the Fair Packaging and Labeling Act (FPLA), and the Food Allergen Labeling and Consumer Protection Act (FALCPA).
+Claire works with companies on food safety compliance strategies which includes assisting with standard operating procedures, current good manufacturing practices, HACCP compliance, letters of guarantee, protocols for handling a government inspection, responses to Food and Drug Administration (FDA) Warning Letters, product recall strategy, and compliance with the Federal Food, Drug and Cosmetic Act (FDCA) and Food Safety Modernization Act (FSMA).
+Claire also assists food and beverage companies in seeking liquor and other licenses at the local, state and federal level.

 Prior to joining Stoel Rives, Claire was an Associate with Marler Clark LLP in Seattle, WA where she represented victims of foodborne illnesses such as E. coli, Salmonella, and Listeria, assisted in the investigation of foodborne illness outbreaks, and regularly communicated with officials at federal, state and local regulatory agencies.

-- Frequently performs full consumer product label evaluation to ensure compliance with federal statutes and corresponding regulations.
+- Evaluates consumer product labels to ensure compliance with federal statutes and corresponding regulations.

 - Reviews marketing and advertising materials and develops strategies to meet FDA, FTC, and state and local law requirements governing product labeling and health related claims.